vinaydhegde/testdriven-site/src/_posts/blog/2018-04-16-tdd-with-react-jest-and-enzyme-part-one.md

 ### Shallow Rendering Tests

-We'll start out building each component by first adding the corresponding test file and then a shallow render test using Enzyme.
+We'll start out building each component by first adding a corresponding test file and then a shallow render test using Enzyme.

-Shallow render tests are useful to keep yourself constrained to testing the component as a unit and avoid indirectly testing the behavior of child components.
+Shallow render tests are useful to keep yourself constrained to testing the component as a unit and avoiding indirectly testing the behavior of child components.
 You can find more information on shallow rendering in the [Enzyme docs](http://airbnb.io/enzyme/docs/api/shallow.html).

 ### Write `App` Shallow Render Test